joshperry/ovrly/hacking.md

 Run `buildPhase` after any code change to rebuild, and find the compiled binary in `./build/Release` (or `Debug` as the case may be).
 This maintains the object cache between builds so they are relatively rapid in most cases.

+Currently running this command after code changes: `buildPhase && installPhase && LD_LIBRARY_PATH=../outputs/out/bin/ steam-run ../outputs/out/bin/ovrly`

+I did get it wrapped to run without `steam-run`, but I'm trying to keep it running without patching rpath so that it could prospectively run outside of nix.
+Though I do need to figure out a better way to get it to look for libs dropped next to the executable without `LD_LIBRARY_PATH`.

 # Windows

 ## Containerized Build